Mean-field stochastic Volterra equations: Main results: well-posedness and propagation of chaos

 \begin{lemma} Supposing the assumptions and notations of Theorem~\ref{thm:propagation}, it holds that

 where $(\varepsilon_N)_{N\in\N}$ is given by

 \end{lemma}

 \begin{remark} The rates of convergence obtained in \eqref{def:varepsilon} are analogue to the classical rates for ordinary mean-field SDEs with Lipschitz coefficients (see \cite[Theorem~3.20]{Chaintron2022}), using $W_\delta(\cdots)^\delta$ instead of $W_2(\cdots)^2$ and, consequently, replacing the exponent $2/d$ by $\delta/d$ in \eqref{def:varepsilon}.
 Note that in the case of ordinary mean-field SDEs one obtains a pathwise propagation of chaos result (meaning that the $\sup$ in \eqref{eq:rates} is inside the expectation operators), which is a stronger type of convergence than the pointwise convergence presented in Theorem~\ref{thm:propagation}.
-This weaker type of convergence is caused by the missing availability of a Burkholder--Davis--Gundy inequality for stochastic Volterra processes.
+This weaker type of convergence is caused by the missing availability of the standard Burkholder--Davis--Gundy inequality for the solutions of stochastic Volterra equations since they are, in general, not semimartingales.
 However, the rates of convergence provided in Lemma~\ref{lem:rates} seem to be optimal for synchronous coupling methods, since it is shown in \cite[Theorem~1 and there after]{Fournier2015} that for terms of the form $\E[W_\delta(\bar{\rho}_N,\rho)^\delta]$ the rates in \eqref{def:varepsilon} are sharp.
 Consequently, optimality could be only lost in the inequalities \eqref{ineq:convRHS} or \eqref{ineq:settingII2}, which, at least in general, appears not to be the case. \end{remark}